abhio9vt/sudoku_solver/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: The naked twin technique uses that constraint that no other box in a unit can have the same values as contained in the boxes that contain naked twins.
-To implement this technique, we first find the boxes that have naked twins and then remove these values (naked twin values) from all other boxes of the same unit.
-Thus we are using a constraint for reducing the search space.
+A: The naked twin technique uses the constraint that no other box in a unit can have the same values as contained in the boxes that contain naked twins.
+To implement this technique, we first find the boxes that have naked twins and then remove these values (digits) from all other boxes of the same unit (peers).
+Thus we are using a local constraint for reducing the search space.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?